wvhulle/wvhulle.github.io/content/blog/2025-04-01-coroutines.md

 >;
 ```

-More precisely, a future is a coroutine that yields nothing when suspended.A future needs a `Context` (containing a `Waker`) to be resumed or woken.
+More precisely, a future is a coroutine that yields nothing when suspended.
+A future needs a `Context` (containing a `Waker`) to be resumed or woken.

 _**Remark**: The resumption data is provided by a asynchronous run-time to schedule `resume`s in an efficient way._

-### Example of Rust coroutine
+### Example of a coroutine

 The Rust docs contain an example of a coroutine.
 The coroutine does not need any resumption data, but it yields a number and returns a string on completion: